Lucian Freud: Later career

-Freud painted fellow artists, including Frank Auerbach and Francis Bacon and produced a large number of portraits of the performance artist Leigh Bowery.
+Freud painted fellow artists, including Frank Auerbach and Francis Bacon, and many portraits of the performance artist Leigh Bowery.
 He also painted Henrietta Moraes, a muse to many Soho artists.
-A series of huge nude portraits from the mid-1990s depicted Sue Tilley, or "Big Sue", some using her job title of "Benefits Supervisor" in the title of the painting, as in his 1995 portrait Benefits Supervisor Sleeping, which in May 2008 was sold by Christie's in New York for $33.6 million, setting a world record auction price for a living artist.
+A series of huge nude portraits from the mid-1990s depict Sue Tilley, or "Big Sue", some using her job title of "Benefits Supervisor" in the titles, such as Benefits Supervisor Sleeping (1995), which Christie's sold in 2008 for $33.6 million, setting a world record auction price for a living artist.

 Freud's most consistent model in his later years was his studio assistant and friend David Dawson, the subject of his final, unfinished work.
 Towards the end of his life he did a nude portrait of model Kate Moss.
-Freud was one of the best known British artists working in a representational style, and was shortlisted for the Turner Prize in 1989.
+Freud was one of the best-known British artists working in a representational style, and was shortlisted for the Turner Prize in 1989.

 His painting After Cézanne, noteworthy because of its unusual shape, was purchased by the National Gallery of Australia for $7.4 million.
-The top left section of this painting has been 'grafted' on to the main section below, and closer inspection reveals a horizontal line where these two sections were joined.
+Its top left section has been 'grafted' onto the main section below, and closer inspection reveals a horizontal line where the two sections were joined.